This section of PALawHelp.org has information and resources about issues relating to Tenants Rights

 Consumer Guide to Tenant and Landlord Rights

-The Allegheny County Department of Human Services Housing Navigator Unit was established in 2018 to help homeless persons served by DHS find and maintain safe, affordable housing in the private market.
+This website from the Allegheny County Department of Human Services (DHS) allows you to search for a safe place to sleep, get help finding housing or staying in your home.
+The DHS Housing Navigator Unit was established in 2018 to help homeless persons served by DHS find and maintain safe, affordable housing in the private market.
 The Housing Navigator Unit works toward this goal by recruiting and supporting landlords in the private market who rent to DHS tenants.
-The unit also works with the agencies charged with providing support services to the tenants.
-This public/private partnership aims to speed up access to private rental properties, improve communication and trust, resolve concerns and complaints, and increase accountability among all parties - the landlords, the service providers and the tenants.
+The unit also works with the agencies charged with providing support services to the tenants to help people trying to maintain their housing.

 PAHousingSearch.com